 \section{Introduction}

-Optimal designs of next generation of high-temperature superconductor (HTS) devices will require fast and accurate approximations of the time-dependent magnetic field inside complex domains \cite{GriAE14}.
+The optimal design of the next generation of high-temperat-\\ure superconductor (HTS) devices will require fast and accurate approximations of the time-dependent magnetic field inside complex domains \cite{GriAE14}.
 Potential devices include, among others, passive current-fault limiters, MagLev trains and power links in the CERN accelerator.
 In a superconductor, any reversal of variation rate in the magnetic field generates a strong front in the current density profile, as well as a discontinuity in the magnetic field profile, which is not traditionally encountered in computational electromagnetism.
 It is therefore clear that a posteriori error estimators can play an important role in the simulation of such devices; first to achieve design tolerances and secondly to implement adaptive mesh refinement.

 At power frequencies of the applications concerned, and when the operating conditions are such that we do not exceed significantly the critical current of superconducting wires, the eddy current problem with the so-called power-law model for the resistivity adequately describes the evolution of the magnetic field $\bb{u} = \bb{u} (t, \bb{x} )$ for $(t, \bb{x} ) \in I \times \Omega \subset \mathbb{R}^+ \times \mathbb{R}^3$ by